 Q4.
 What is Maintenance 4.0, and how can it benefit facility management?

 Ans.
 Trade Show organizers can leverage a variety of technologies to enhance the attendee experience, including indoor navigation and wayfinding tools, mobile event apps, and real-time communication and engagement platforms.
-These solutions are offered by Mapsted to help organizers streamline their operations and gain impressive ROI.
+Mapsted offers these solutions to help organizers streamline their operations and to gain impressive ROI.

 Q5.
 How can technology help trade show organizers streamline event logistics and operations?